xeokit/xeokit-convert/README.md

 > xeokit-convert replaces [xeokit-gltf-to-xkt](https://github.com/xeokit/xeokit-gltf-to-xkt) and [xeokit-xkt-utils](https://github.com/xeokit/xeokit-xkt-utils), which are deprecated.

 > CAUTION: Direct IFC conversion is an alpha status feature, since it depends on [web-ifc](https://github.com/tomvandig/web-ifc), a 3rd-party library, which is also alpha at this time.
-As such, some IFC models may not convert properly.
-If this is the case for your models, consider using our [standard conversion setup](https://www.notion.so/xeokit/Converting-IFC-Models-using-3rd-Party-Open-Source-Tools-c373e48bc4094ff5b6e5c5700ff580ee) until issues have been resolved.
-Also, direct IFC conversion does not currently support all property sets.
+As such, some IFC models may not convert properly and not property sets are supported.
+This is why, please consider using our [standard conversion setup](https://xeokit.notion.site/Converting-IFC-to-XKT-using-ifc2gltfcxconverter-a2e0005d00dc4f22b648f1237bc3245d) using the [cxConverter](https://github.com/Creoox/creoox-ifc2gltfcxconverter/releases) to convert IFC to binary glTF (GLB).
+The compiled C++ CLI application is available including PDF docu via [this link](https://github.com/Creoox/creoox-ifc2gltfcxconverter/releases).
+Coming soon: direct IFC conversion with the [WASM version of the cxConverter](https://github.com/xeokit/xeokit-sdk/pull/1799)!

+---
+If you are interested in a **ready-to-use 3D/BIM Viewing Ecosystem for Your Own Solution**, be sure to also check out:
+* [xeoServices](https://docs.xeo.vision/) - full conversion (IFC-GLB-XKT-JSON) & validation (IDS, IFC) pipeline which can be easily deployed on your infrastructure.
+Request your access token now at [contact@creoox.com](mailto:contact@creoox.com)
+* [xeoVision](https://xeo.vision/) - view (and debug with logs) your models now!
 ---

 # Contents